livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 5.3 Service

-`service` is backend resident logic that implements scoped or system behavior using managers.
+`service` is backend-resident logic that implements scoped or system behavior using managers.

 Constraints:

 - A service does not bypass manager enforced rules.
 - A service is constrained by validation and authorization rules for the objects it attempts to create or mutate.

-### 5.4 Frontend
+### 5.4 System service

-`frontend` is any external client surface that initiates requests into the backend, including user facing apps, automation clients, and integration tooling.
+`system service` is a backend-resident service that implements system-scoped behavior across apps under core policy.

 Constraints:

+- A system service operates under system-scoped schema and authorization rules.
+- A system service does not assert app-specific semantics beyond those explicitly delegated.

+### 5.5 Application service

+`application service` is a backend-resident service that implements app-scoped behavior for a specific app.

+Constraints:

+- An application service is bound to a single app context.
+- An application service does not bypass app-scoped schema or ACL enforcement.

+### 5.6 Frontend

+`frontend` is any external client surface that initiates requests into the backend, including user-facing apps, automation clients, and integration tooling.

+Constraints:

 - Frontend inputs are untrusted until validated by the backend.
 - Frontend behavior does not define or override backend rules.

-### 5.5 Frontend app
+### 5.7 Frontend app

-`frontend app` is a user facing application that interacts with the backend only through the backend's exposed interfaces.
+`frontend app` is a user-facing application that interacts with the backend only through the backend's exposed interfaces.

 Constraints:

 - A frontend app does not directly invoke managers.
 - A frontend app does not bypass backend validation or authorization.

-### 5.6 Node
+### 5.8 Node

 `node` is a single running 2WAY backend instance with its own local persistent state.